European Grand Prix: Nürburgring GP-Strecke (1984, 1995-1996, 1999-2007)

 The race continued to be held at the Nürburgring until 2007.
 On 29 August 2006 it was announced that it had been removed from the F1 calendar for the 2007 season.
 From then there would only be one GP hosted in Germany each year, alternating between Hockenheimring and Nürburgring.
 However, what the name of this Grand Prix would be was uncertain for a time; while originally intended to be the German Grand Prix from 2007, the Nürburgring race of 2007 was renamed "Großer Preis von Europa" (European Grand Prix) due to a dispute over the ownership of the title "German Grand Prix".
+Fernando Alonso won the 2007 event (held in mixed wet-dry conditions) in a McLaren ahead of Felipe Massa driving for Ferrari and the Red Bull of Mark Webber.